Abhishekabysm/Abhishekabysm/README.md

 - **[NoteIO](#):** A fully responsive note-taking site built with Next.js, designed to work across all devices—even Jio Phone 2!
 It’s my go-to for organizing ideas.
 - **[Expense Tracker](#):** A React-based finance tracker with a 5-day weather forecast feature, offering real-time insights to manage personal expenses.
 - **[SnapWalls](#):** A wallpaper website with user authentication via Firebase, allowing users to save their favorite wallpapers across multiple devices.
-- **Weather App:** A KBC-inspired weather website built in JavaScript, combining fun and functionality with an educational twist.
+- **Weather App:** A Weather website built in JavaScript, combining fun and functionality with an educational twist.

 ### ⚡ Fun Fact
 When I’m not coding, you’ll find me exploring new music on Suno AI, diving into new technologies, or challenging myself with logic puzzles.